-- Intimate relationships: Spending time with one special person with whom you can grow in love is special indeed.
+- you like.
+In addition, tensions can quickly mount as the dynamics between you and those in your close circle of friends come under pressure from all the other college stressors. - Intimate relationships: Spending time with one special person with whom you can grow in love is special indeed.
 But the demands of an intimate relationship are strong, and in the presence of a college environment, intimate relationships are under a lot of pressure.
-If and when the relationship ends, the aftershock can be traumatic for one or both parties, leaving little desire for one's academic pursuits. - Starting a professional career path: It's a myth that you can start a job making the same salary that your parents make, but many college students believe this to be true.
+If and when the relationship ends, the aftershock can be traumatic for one or both parties, leaving little desire for one's academic pursuits. - that you can start a job making the same salary that your parents make, but many college students believe this to be true.
 With this myth comes the pressure to equal the lifestyle of one's parents the day after graduation.
 (This may explain why so many college graduates return home to live after graduation.)
 The perceived pressures of the real world can become so overwhelming that seniors procrastinate on drafting a resume or initiating the job search until the week of graduation.

 For the nontraditional college student, the problem can be summarized in one word: balance!
 Trying to balance a job, family, and schoolwork becomes a juggling act extraordinaire.
 In attempting to satisfy the needs of your supervisor, colleagues, friends, spouse, children, and parents (and perhaps even pets), what usually is squeezed out is time for yourself.
-In the end everything seems to suffer.
+In the end, everything seems to suffer.
 Often schoolwork is given a lower priority when addressing survival needs, and typically this leads to feelings of frustration over the inadequacy of time and effort available for assignments or exams.
 Of course, there are other stressors that cross the boundaries between work, home, and school, all of which tend to throw things off balance as well.